apple-fritter/weechat.youtube-api/README.md

 This WeeChat script fetches YouTube video information from URLs shared in a channel and posts the extracted details back to the channel.
 It utilizes the YouTube Data API to retrieve video information, ensuring accurate and reliable data extraction.

+This project is intended to be a continuation of my deprecated repository, [weechat.youtube-info](https://github.com/apple-fritter/weechat.youtube-info).

 ## Requirements

 - Python (2.7+ or 3.x)